Lockheed L-1011 TriStar: Reversers and nozzle

 The two parts of the bypass thrust reverser are shown in their operating positions.
 The black grid of turning vanes allows the air to escape in a forward direction and the usual rearward flow of air for forward thrust is stopped by the blocker doors visible inside the duct.

-The RB211 has thrust reverse using the bypass air from the fan.
+The RB.211 has thrust reverse using the bypass air from the fan.
 Reverse is selected when the engine is at idle.
 An escape path for the air is opened up around the nacelle and blocker doors close off the duct just behind.
 The air passes through a grid of turning vanes which send the air in a forward direction for reverse thrust.

-Initially the RB211 design also had thrust reversal for the core exhaust.
+Initially the RB.211 design also had thrust reversal for the core exhaust.
 Aerodynamic interference with the flaps diminished the braking effect from the flaps, so the core flow reverser was deleted; in its place an 11-degree afterbody was incorporated, which improved the specific range by 1.5%.
 Further improvements led to a 15-degree afterbody, enabling the L-1011 "to beat its predicted specific air range at 0.85 Mach by between 3.5 and 5.5 percent, the exact figure depending on cruise weight."